sharkdp/bat/src/syntax_mapping/builtins/README.md

 Generally this should not be much of a concern, since rules should be written as specifically as possible for each application.

-Rules within each TOML file are inserted (and therefore processed) in the order in which they are defined.
+Rules within each TOML file are processed (and therefore matched) in the order in which they are defined.
+At runtime, the syntax selection algorithm will short-circuit and return the target of the first matching rule.